-F. Quarterly distribution of available cash
+E. Quarterly distribution of available cash

-Ferrellgas, L.P. makes quarterly cash distributions of all of its "available cash."
+To the extent it is not precluded from doing so by a debt covenant or other restriction, Ferrellgas, L.P. makes quarterly cash distributions of all of its "available cash."
 Available cash is defined in the partnership agreement of Ferrellgas, L.P. as, generally, the sum of its consolidated cash receipts less consolidated cash disbursements and net changes in reserves established by the general partner for future requirements.
 Reserves are retained in order to provide for the proper conduct of Ferrellgas, L.P.'s business, or to provide funds for distributions with respect to any one or more of the next four fiscal quarters.
 Distributions are made within 45 days after the end of each fiscal quarter ending October, January, April, and July.